“When Paul went off the air, my heart got broke,” said Tammy. “He was the only man in my life.”

 “We’re just going to jump on them Yankees and shut them up, because they don’t know nothing about football,” she said.

 Hethcox said she doesn’t expect many changes to the format that made Finebaum’s show so popular.

 “ESPN may try to mess with the show, but it won’t do them no good,” said Hethcox.
 “I hope the show doesn’t change, because I sure haven’t.”

 Hethcox is no stranger to ESPN.
 Her voice was featured on the ESPN documentary, Roll Tide/War Eagle.
-Youngblood and Garner could be heard on the program as well.
+Youngblood could be heard on the program as well.

 Hethcox, Youngblood and Garner have all become friends through Finebaum’s show, frequently calling one another to talk college football.
 However, Garner says he knows to be careful around Hethcox because, “Tammy will get you in trouble.”

 “You might have to fight your way out of a bar or a steakhouse when you hang around with Tammy,” he said.

 Hethcox says she can’t wait to hear what other callers have been doing during the show’s layoff.
 She says she also plans to tell Finebaum “all about” her return to the dating world.